SmartLever/SmartBots/README.md

 ## Project Breakdown
 ```
 SmartBots
-├── bots                           # folder for bots code
+├── src                              # folder for smartbots code
-│   ├── bettings_trading           # folder for bots for betting
-│   ├── crypto_trading             # folder for bots for crypto trading
+│   ├── application                  # folder for bots
-│   ├── financial_trading          # folder for bots for  trading in financial markets
+│   ├── infrastructure               # folder for librery and helpers for trading
-│   └── event_keeper.py            # script for saving events.
+│   └── domain                       # folder for domain
 ├── docker                           # folder for docker files
 │   ├── docker-compose_basic.yml     # Configuration for basic components
 │   ├── docker-compose_crypto.yml    # Configuration for trading a portfolio of cryptocurrencies
+│   ├── docker-compose_betting.yml   # Configuration for trading a portfolio of betting
+│   ├── docker-compose_financial.yml # Configuration for trading a portfolio of financial
 │   ├── smartbot-python.dockerfile   # Docker file
 │   ├── compose.env                  # Configuration file for setting passwords and other variables
-├── smartbots                      # Main folder with the library of the project
-│   ├── betting                    # folder for librery and helpers for betting
-│   ├── crypo                      # folder for librery and helpers for crypto trading
-│   ├── financial                  # folder for librery and helpers for crypto trading
 ├── my_smartbots                     # folder with my own strategies, you should create it and put your strategies here
 │   ├── my_betting_strategies        # folder with betting strategies
     ├── my_crypto_strategies         # folder with crypto strategies
     ├── my_financial_strategies      # folder with financial strategies
 ├── conf.env                         # Configuration file for setting passwords and other variables
 ├── requirements.txt                 # requirements for python

 ```